The lowdown on giving to charity

 If you are a higher rate taxpayer, then you can get any additional relief through your return.

-Note, that the gift aid only applies if you're actually paying tax (so if you're earning less than the personal allowance, then you shouldn't be ticking the gift aid box).
+Note, that the gift aid only applies if you're actually paying tax (so if you're earning less than the personal allowance, then you shouldn't be ticking the gift aid box when you make a donation).

 And you can't get gift aid if you're enjoying a benefit.
 A ticket to a charity dinner is not tax deductible, whatever the quality of the catering!